sahellebusch/assemble-audit/ARCHITECTURE.md

 - **Cost**: Higher initial and operational costs.
 - **Team Expertise**: Demands proficiency in distributed systems and DevOps.

-#### Best For:

-Startups with plans for long-term scalability and engineering resources to handle complexity.

----

 ### **Option 2: Serverless Architecture**

 #### Overview